-If you are taking antibiotics and develop diarrhoea please make sure you tell your doctor as soon as this happens.
-Ask your doctor for advice as to whether you should continue to take the antibiotics and if any other actions are necessary.
+If you are taking antibiotics and develop diarrhoea, please tell your doctor as soon as this happens.
+Ask your doctor whether you should continue to take the antibiotics and if any other actions are necessary.

 Who is most at risk of getting CDI?